Why do we celebrate Halloween? The history behind the spookiest day of the year

 Much of what we associate with Halloween today is the product of the Americanisation it has gone through over the years.
 Initially, the different European traditions which met in America mixed, along with some Native American ones, to form a new kind of Halloween.

-Over time, American Halloween grew into the massive commercial event we see today – an estimated $6 billion is spent each year on it.
+Over time, the American Halloween grew into the massive commercial event we see today – an estimated $6 billion is spent on it each year.

 However, many modern Halloween activities are still rooted in old traditions.

-Pumpkin carving began in America but has Celtic roots – during Samhain celebrations, children would make lanterns out of turnips.
+For example, pumpkin carving began in America but has Celtic roots.
+During Samhain celebrations, children would make lanterns out of turnips.
 When the Irish arrived in America, there were no turnips to be found, so they made do with pumpkins, and this ritual has since been fed back to the UK.

 Similarly, “trick or treating” is an American term with roots in the UK.
 Dating back to the middle ages, 'Souling' was the British tradition of going door to door and offering prayers for the dead in return for food.

-Since the 19th century, Scotland children have gone “guising” - disguising themselves as evil spirits in order to ward them off.
+Since the 19th century, children in Scotland have gone “guising” - disguising themselves as evil spirits in order to ward them off.

 It is also thought that the practice of bobbing for apples is drawn from the Roman holiday Pomona, which took the apple as its symbol.